Study Materials Available

 Question

-Which Veda contains hymns dealing with magic, charms to ward off evil, and medicinal treatments?
+Which Veda contains hymns dealing with magic, charms to ward off evil, and medicines?

 Answer